 The ASR will be distributed via email to currently enrolled students and employees no later than October 1st of each calendar year.
-The notification will include notice of the
+The notification will include notice of the report's availability, and a list of brief descriptions of the information contained within the report.
+ICOM will provide a paper copy of the Annual Security Report upon request.
+The request does not need to be made in writing, and there is no charge to individuals for a copy of the report.

-Availability of the report will also be provided to any prospective student or prospective employee.
+Access to the report will also be provided to any prospective student or prospective employee upon request.